bigdata-ankus/sewer_location_str/README.md

-"str_meter.ipynb" detects distance information(m) from captured image frames of sewerage clips from Seoul Metropolitan Government in Korea.
+"str_meter.ipynb" detects distance information(m) at captured image frames of sewerage clips from Seoul Metropolitan Government in Korea.

 Users need to type inputs: execution path(default path) and captured image frame of the sewerage clips(image file path). path = 'A:/AA/AAA/',